-By now we’re all pretty familiar with the importance of staying hydrated throughout the day.
+By now, we’re all pretty familiar with the importance of staying hydrated throughout the day.
 But what does “staying hydrated” even mean?
 Many folks opt to aim for the nice, square number of 1 gallon of water a day (for reference, 2.7 liters equal about 0.7 gallons), so we looked into the health benefits of drinking that much H20, from speeding up metabolism to preventing headaches.

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.

 5 Health Benefits of Drinking a Gallon of Water a Day

 Anyone who’s ever tried to drop a few pounds knows that, alongside a healthy diet and consistent exercise, hydration is key.
-Drinking water (approximately 20 ounces) can increase your metabolic rate by 30 percent, according to a study in the Journal of Clinical Endocrinology and Metabolism.
+Drinking water (approximately 16 ounces) can increase your metabolic rate by 30 percent, according to a 2003 study in the Journal of Clinical Endocrinology and Metabolism.

 Dehydration is one of the leading causes of that throbbing pain in your skull.
 Think of a constant stream of water as a measure that helps prevent a headache from developing.
 (Just be sure you keep sipping throughout the day.)

-4. It helps clear Brain Fog
+4. It Helps Clear Brain Fog

 Do You Need to Drink a Gallon of Water a Day?